 Demographic trends, free-trade agreements and student exchange increasing openness

 The South Korean economy has recently started to show signs of internationalization, opening up possibilities for foreign companies.
 One reason is demographics; the population is aging and the workforce is shrinking.
 At current fertility rates, each generation is roughly 40% smaller than the previous one.
 South Korea will have to open its doors to foreign workforce and business to be able to maintain its prosperity as its domestic demand decreases.

 During 2011, South Korea has signed important free-trade agreements (FTAs) with both the U.S. and the EU, opening up new opportunities for international commerce.
 The FTA with the U.S., signed in November 2011, removed tariffs on 95% of the goods within five years.
+A lot of this is now being reversed under President Trump, however.
 The FTA with the EU has been provisionally applied since July 2011.
 Estimates of its impact on export levels were as much as 30-40 billion euros bilaterally, but it is unclear if this really has been reached.
 It may well be that the opportunities offered by the FTAs, while aggressively utilized by Korean companies, are not equally leveraged by Western players due to the perceived soft barriers such as language and culture.
 Understanding South Korea better, and seeing how it is developing is crucial for bilateral success.